hwanhuh/Radiance-Fields-from-VGGSfM-Mast3r/README.md

-# Rafiance Fields from VGGSfM and Mast3r, and Their Comparison
+# Radiance Fields from VGGSfM and Mast3r, and Their Comparison

 This project aims to explore Gaussian Splatting using two different wild deep-based camera-pose & 3D pointcloud reconstruction methodologies: VGGSfM and Mast3r.
 The objective is to compare their performances and understand the advantages and limitations of each approach.